Ditchcarbon

 Very high

 Some industries are more carbon intensive than others.
-Harman Professional Signal Processing Group's primary industry is Radio, television and communication equipment and apparatus (32), which is very low in terms of carbon intensity compared to other industries.
+Harman Professional Signal Processing Group's primary industry is Communication Equipment Manufacturing, which is very low in terms of carbon intensity compared to other industries.

 How Carbon Intensive is Harman Professional Signal Processing Group's Location?